zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[haad / proxychains](https://github.com/haad/proxychains) - proxychains - a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.
 Supported auth-types: "user/pass" for SOCKS4/5, "basic" for HTTP.
 ## C++

+* 【2025-05-03】[jeremy-rifkin / cpptrace](https://github.com/jeremy-rifkin/cpptrace) - Simple, portable, and self-contained stacktrace library for C++11 and newer
+* 【2025-05-03】[Oneflow-Inc / oneflow](https://github.com/Oneflow-Inc/oneflow) - OneFlow is a deep learning framework designed to be user-friendly, scalable and efficient.
 * 【2025-05-02】[ramensoftware / windhawk](https://github.com/ramensoftware/windhawk) - The customization marketplace for Windows programs: https://windhawk.net/
 * 【2025-05-01】[MuShibo / Micro-Wheeled_leg-Robot](https://github.com/MuShibo/Micro-Wheeled_leg-Robot) - 全球最小的桌面级双轮腿机器人！
 * 【2025-04-28】[AutoHotkey / AutoHotkey](https://github.com/AutoHotkey/AutoHotkey) - AutoHotkey - macro-creation and automation-oriented scripting utility for Windows.